TweetMiner/TweetMiner/README.md

-***tweetminertweetminer makes mining easy to everyone. all u need is just twitter ac and hold minimum 10 $tminer tokens.***
+***tweetminertweetminer makes mining easy to everyone. all u need is just a twitter ac and hold minimum 10 $tminer tokens.***

 **token economics:**